 - Five things I’d explain to a teenage girl if she asked about Deuteronomy 22:13-21 (assuming she has the courage to)

 - Bailey Bergmann Steger’s writing about how you don’t have to break the hymen: The Sex Myth That Just Won’t Go Away

-- One of my previous posts looking at the parental ‘honour’ violence in a related law: Let’s talk about that Deuteronomy 22 law where a girl marries her rapist.
+- Another (again looong) post looking at the parental ‘honour’ violence in a related law Deuteronomy 22:28-29: Let’s talk about that Deuteronomy 22 law where a girl marries her rapist.
 Because it’s not about marriage or sex.